2-vector bundles: Cohomology with values in crossed modules

-Crossed modules of Lie groups are very closely related to \emph{strict Lie 2-groups}, i.e., strict monoidal Lie groupoids whose objects and morphisms form Lie groups under the monoidal structure.
-If $\Gamma$ is a crossed module, given as above by Lie groups $G$ and $H$, a Lie group homomorphism $t:H \to G$ and an action of $G$ on $H$, then the corresponding Lie groupoid has objects $G$ and morphisms $H \times G$, source and target maps $(h,g) \mapsto g$ and $(h,g)\mapsto t(h)g$, respectively, and composition $(h',g') \circ (h,g):= (h'h,g)$.
-The monoidal structure is defined by the given group structure on $G$, and the semi-direct product group structure on $H \times G$, using the given action of $G$ on $H$.
-Under this construction, strict homomorphisms correspond to strictly monoidal functors, crossed intertwiners correspond to weakly monoidal functors, and butterflies correspond to so-called anafunctors, see, \eg \cite{Nikolaus,Nikolause}.

-In turn, strict Lie 2-groups are the same as \emph{strict Lie 2-groupoids with a single object}, via the usual correspondence between monoidal categories and bicategories with a single object.
-We need in \cref{sec:nonabcohfa} the passage from a crossed module $\Gamma$ to this Lie 2-groupoid, denoted $\mathscr{B}\Gamma$, and recall it now, summarizing the two steps mentioned above.
-Suppose again that a crossed module $\Gamma$ is given by Lie groups $G$ and $H$ and a Lie group homomorphism $t:H \to G$.
-The associated Lie 2-groupoid $\mathscr{B}\Gamma$ has a single object, its manifold of 1-morphisms is $G$, and its manifold of 2-morphisms is $H \times G$.
-The composition of 1-morphisms of the multiplication of $G$, and the vertical composition of 2-morphisms is $(h',g') \circ (h,g)= (h'h,g)$, and the horizontal composition of 2-morphisms is given by the semi-direct product formula
+We need in \cref{sec:nonabcohfa} and below the passage from a crossed module $\Gamma$ to the corresponding Lie 2-groupoid, denoted $\mathscr{B}\Gamma$.
+The rationale here is that smooth crossed modules correspond to strict Lie 2-groups, which in turn correspond to Lie 2-groupoid with a single object.
+Suppose that a crossed module $\Gamma$ is given by Lie groups $G$ and $H$ and a Lie group homomorphism $t:H \to G$.
+The associated Lie 2-groupoid $\mathscr{B}\Gamma$ has a single object, its manifold of 1-morphisms is $G$, and its manifold of 2-morphisms is $H \times G$, where $(h,g)$ is considered as a 2-morphism from $g$ to $t(h)g$.
+The composition of 1-morphisms of the multiplication of $G$, the vertical composition of 2-morphisms is $(h',g') \circ (h,g)= (h'h,g)$, and the horizontal composition of 2-morphisms is given by the semi-direct product formula